Muzietto/iterator-essence/README.md

 This is a laboratory for studying functors, applicatives (aka idioms) and monads along the lines exposed in [1] and [2].

-Language is JavaScript and coding style is inspired to the macroids presented in [3].
+Language is JavaScript and coding style is alike the macroids presented in [3].

 At the present moment: